-HAYATT Youth Apartment Project
+HAYATT Youth Housing Project

-Regular school attendance, independent management of finances, a structured and regular daily routine, integration and language courses and active organization of leisure activities aim to give the young people security, a sense of clarity and the feeling of normality.
+Regular school attendance, independent management of finances, a structured and regular daily routine, integration and language courses and active organization of leisure activities aim to give these young people security, a sense of clarity and the feeling of normality.
 Our qualified team of mentors and interpreters supports and guides them in the process.
 Apart from education, issues of health, medicine and hygiene are also addressed, ensuring comprehensive integration.
-Additional activities such as cooking get-togethers permit an eye-level exchange between the young people and their mentors.
+Additional activities such as cooking get-togethers permit an eye-level exchange among the young people and their mentors.

 The service is directed at minors and young adults between the ages of 16 and 21, who have an increased need of support in the form of educational monitoring.